Assented to 2005-03-23

 (iii) subject to subsection (7), the seizure, forfeiture and assignment of interests or rights in reserve lands,

-(iv) the seizure and sale of personal property located on reserve lands, other than property located in a dwelling,
+(iv) the seizure and sale of personal or movable property located on reserve lands, other than property located in a dwelling,

 (v) the discontinuance of services, and